 A special connection occurred recently between author Ruta Septeys of Between Shades of Gray and a student after we discovered she was on twitter.
 We shared her blog post and question with her, and you can imagine that student’s excitement when a conversation occurred about the author’s visit to Lithuania to interview Holocaust Survivors prior to writing the novel.

 I learned Bill Ferriter’s Salem Middle School Kiva Club was raising awareness, money, and having kids make informed decisions about which entrepreneurs they would loan money to at a Surrey Digital Learning Series event.
 These kids were coming to the club afterschool.
 It was fascinating to be able to have my students last year be able to ask grade 6s in North Carolina questions about their club.
-Thank you also to my friend and Surrey colleague Diana Williams Afterwards we used funds we raised with our grade 7s to fund micro loans to entrepreneurs in developing countries.
+Thank you also to my friend and Surrey colleague Diana Williams who along with her Kiva Ninjas inspired me that this was possible with learners in our district too.
+Afterwards we used funds we raised with our grade 7s to fund micro loans to entrepreneurs in developing countries.

 Technology was supporting meaningful pedagogical learning opportunities, raising awareness, starting conversations, finding answers to their questions, and helping them make a difference.